 Menu allocation - To keep costs down this year and avoid unnecessary wastage, stick to a couple of set festive menus for customers to select from.
 You can then add these bookable menus as 'booking offers' for online customers to select when booking.
 This will allow the kitchen team to be prepared in advance for service.
 Click here for further information on booking offers.

 Decrease no shows and late cancellations

-- Secure revenue - Set up deposits or card capture with Stripe integration to assist with guaranteeing customers booking to deter no-shows and late cancellations.
+Secure revenue - Set up payments or card capture with Stripe integration to assist with guaranteeing customers booking to deter no-shows and late cancellations.
 In simpleERB you can add this feature just for the festive season if required.

-- Monitor deposits - Keep on top of customers' deposits by reviewing the report that highlights unpaid or overdue deposits.
-Customers are sent deposit reminders if you add a due date to the deposit rule.
+Monitor payments - Keep on top of customers' payments by reviewing the report that highlights unpaid or overdue payments.
+Customers are sent payment reminders if you add a due date to the payment rule.

-- Terms & conditions - If you are taking deposits or enforcing a no show fee, make sure your customers are aware of these booking conditions by outlining these clearly in your terms and conditions or on your website above the widget to avoid customer disputes.
+Terms & conditions - If you are taking payments or enforcing a no show fee, make sure your customers are aware of these booking conditions by outlining these clearly in your terms and conditions or on your website above the widget to avoid customer disputes.

-- Deposit procedure - With Stripe integration for deposits, your staff will not need to handle customer payment details by the procedure being PCI and SCA (PSD2) compliant.
+payment procedure - With Stripe integration for payments, your staff will not need to handle customer payment details by the procedure being PCI and SCA (PSD2) compliant.

 User authority logins - During a busy service, it could be easy for a staff member to accidentally override a booking setting if simpleERB is logged in as a manager/owner.
 We suggest setting up a general booking login as waiter access for staff to use during service where managers/owners can then add in their logins to override.

 Don't forget we have quick view videos here and if you have any specific setting inquiries that are not answered in our FAQ's please reach out to us (help@simpleERB.com).